JayGLXR/IRIS-C2/README.md

 ---

 **Disclaimer**: This software is provided for authorized security testing and research purposes only.
 Users are solely responsible for ensuring their use complies with all applicable laws and regulations.
+Images or other portrayals of the usage of this software are exclusively from legal operations within cyber test ranges.